nikitabhargava/MLCS_Project_2018/README.md

 # Script to process the raw case data is -
+Run the files in following order

+1.  filterCases.ipynb - Filters cases from sentences folder to get cases for category 6 and 7.
+It uses bb2topic.pkl, bb2genis.pkl, caseid_date.csv.
+The generates new folder Filtered_1 and following files are generated filtered.pkl, casedata.pkl.

+2. ngramdataGenerate.ipynb - Filters bigram pickle files to get cases for category 6 and 7 .
+It uses casedata.pkl and [20180208]build_vocab_lemma_pos/phrased/ and creates new folder PickleFiles

+3. bigram.ipynb- It creates final ngramdata.pkl.
+The code uses id2gram.pkl, casedata.pkl, df-tf.pkl and files from PickleFiles folder

+4. doc2vec.py- Uses text from Filtered_1 and runs doc2vec algorithm on filtered cases and generate doc2vec_2.model

+5. modeltodata.ipynb - Uses casedata.pkl doc2vec_2.model and maps model vectors to case meta data and creates visualization of docvectors.
+The code produces following files docvector.pkl, traindocvector.pkl, testdocvector.pkl, validationdocvector.pkl

 # Script to process the raw Stock Data is -